 A little preparation now will ensure a safer, smoother, and more resilient back-to-school season.
 Use this blog to make yourself a cybersecurity summer break checklist and check off your to-dos one by one.

-Take advantage of the summer to talk with Lumu — we can help you build a stronger, more professional security stack.
-Get in touch with us directly to find out about special offers for education and how we can help you this summer.
+Before you break for the summer, reach out to us here at Lumu — we can help you build a stronger, more professional security stack.
+Get in touch with us directly to find out about special offers for education and how we can help you.